MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/overview-native-mode.md

 In Native Mode, all Yammer users are in Azure Active Directory (Azure AD), all groups are Microsoft 365 groups, and all files are stored in SharePoint Online.

+> [!NOTE]Native Mode is strongly recommended for reasons of security, compliance, and M365 integration>

 A Yammer network must be in one of three modes:

 - **Native Mode for Microsoft 365**.
 In this mode, the network only uses features that allow users, groups, and content to be compatible with and mapped to their counterparts in Azure AD and Microsoft 365.